Last updated on 24 March 2022

 View from Galata Tower

-Then you can spot Fatih mosque with tiny domes and minarets that looks like Blue mosque.
+Then you can spot the Fatih mosque with tiny domes and minarets that look like Blue mosque.
 The Karakoy port with ferries and cruises compliments the multilayered skyline.
 The brown tiled roof cluster right below the tower makes you realise what height you are standing.
 Getting here is easy with trams, but we recommend walking via the Karakoy streets.

-Street side / Rooftop cafes of Istanbul
+Enjoy Sidewalk cafes of Istanbul

 Topkapi Museum – Overloaded with statues